HBPMedical/-algorithm-factory-demo/README.md

 This script will launch all the required services specified in the underlying docker-compose config file.
 It will also ensure that everything is running correctly by executing a few tests

-## How to test your own algorithm
+## How to integrate your own algorithm

-1) Create a compliant docker image containing your algorithm by following the steps corresponding to your favourite environment
+1. Create a compliant docker image containing your algorithm

-  a) Java
-  b) Python

-2) Add your the name of your algorithm's image in woken/conf/application.conf in the section defaultSettings.request.functions using the following format
+2. Add your an entry for you algorithm in woken/conf/application.conf in the section defaultSettings.request.functions using the following format

 > YOUR_ALGORITHM_NAME = {
 >   image = "YOUR_DOCKER_IMAGE_NAME:YOUR_DOCKER_IMAGE_TAG"
+>   preditictive = true | false
 > }

-...
+## How to create a compliant docker image

+### General guidelines

+Here are the general specifications that any algorithm's docker image should respect in order to be run inside the Algorithm Factory.

+The image should be able to:

+- Retrieve tabular data from a feature (SQL) database given a URL and a query string given as environment variables
+- Run an a piece of code (the algorithm) using the retrieved data that produce a tangible output (i.e. statistics, models)
+- Write the output as a PFA document in another (SQL) database whose URL is also given as an environment variable

+*To be continued*

+We already provide small frameworks for Java and Python environments.
+Those are not mandatory, they are only helpers that contributors can choose to use or not.

+### Java specifics

+*Coming soon*

+### Python specifics

+*Coming soon*